- Castles/Palaces, Sightseeing Type

 Read about how we rank Things to Do.

-Once the home of Diego Colón, Christopher Columbus' son, this 16th century Viceregal palace (or residence of the governor/viceroy) was the nucleus of the Spanish court for more than 60 years.
+Once the home of Diego Colón, Christopher Columbus' son, this 16th-century viceregal palace (or residence of the governor/viceroy) was the nucleus of the Spanish court for more than 60 years.
 Inside, you'll find a museum housing an impressive collection of late medieval and Renaissance art.
 The house itself is also a work of art, featuring Moorish, Gothic and Renaissance touches.
-"This is awesome," says one on Yahoo!
-Travel.
-"With its astounding stain glass windows it is decorated with great color."
-One visitor tells TripAdvisor "the building itself is situated in a convenient location and has wonderful views form the balconies."

-Located along Calle Las Damas in the Zona Colonial, Alcázar de Colón is open every day from 9 a.m. to 5 p.m.
-You'll have to pay 20 Dominican pesos (or approximately $.53 USD) to enter.
-Visit the palace and museum's official website for more information.
+Located along Calle Las Damas in the Zona Colonial, Alcázar de Colón is open Tuesday through Saturday from 9 a.m. to 5 p.m and on Sundays from 9 a.m. to 4 p.m.
+You'll have to pay 100 Dominican pesos (or $2.21 USD) to enter.